Is the Cinque Terre Via Dell’Amore open? Romantic Routes in the Cinque Terre area

 With stunning views, a unique scenario of cliffs and rocks dramatically overhanging on the sea, short tunnels and widenings to enjoy peaceful moments, the Cinque Terre Via dell’Amore was built almost accidentally

-Apparently, the original Cinque Terre Via dell’Amore was built during the construction of the Cinque Terre railway, as a powder magazine for the explosive material necessary to carry out the works.
+Apparently, the original Cinque Terre Via dell’Amore was built during the construction of the Cinque Terre railway, as a powder depot for the explosive material necessary to carry out the works.
 To connect the two stations’ construction sites located in Riomaggiore and Manarola to the deposit, two small paths in the rock were needed.
 When the railway was finished, people from Riomaggiore and Manarola finally had the chance to connect with each other: until then, in fact, they had been so close, yet far away, as the mountains between the two villages had always made every kind of communication very difficult.

 The two paths were enlarged and connected to build what, for locals, represented “the new road”.
 The work was not easy, especially where the rock appeared straight and smooth, but laboriously the two paths were united, and the chance for romance immediately appeared clear to everyone.
 The Via dell’Amore became soon a romantic walk in a dramatic natural setting, first among locals and then tourists from all over the world.